mediprakum/Battleship-game/README.md

 #print ship_col

 # Everything from here on should go in your for loop!
-# Be sure to indent four spaces!
+# Looping the game four turns - the game works from here
 for turn in range(4):

   print "Turn",turn+1